Net-zero by 2040.

 maryneal-farm-1525400.jpg

-Our large solar and wind farm agreements are contracted to provide T-Mobile with 3.4 million MWh of clean energy annually.
+Our large solar and wind farm agreements are contracted to provide T-Mobile with 3.5 million MWh of clean energy annually.

-“As we know sustainability is important to our customers and stakeholders, T-Mobile has made great progress in reducing our environmental footprint – and now we're taking even bigger steps to reduce our carbon emissions with a commitment to meeting SBTi’s Net-Zero Standard,” said Mike Sievert, T-Mobile CEO.
+“We know sustainability is important to our customers and stakeholders.
+T-Mobile has made great progress in reducing our environmental footprint – and now we're taking even bigger steps to reduce our carbon emissions with a commitment to meeting SBTi’s Net-Zero Standard,” said Mike Sievert, T-Mobile CEO.
 “We are proud that we are doing our part to create a sustainable future for all – including becoming the first in U.S. wireless to set this bold target.
 And we hope companies like ours — and the partners and suppliers we work alongside — will join us in setting their own aggressive longer-term goals like these.”

 Mike Sievert, Chief Executive Officer